austinabell/near-crossword/README.md

 6. Pretend that we have solved the puzzle and generated the very same key pair.
 This time it should be stored at `~/.near-credentials/testnet/<contract-id>.json`.
 We are using `<contract-id>` here because in the next step we will need to sign the transaction with this acc.

-Atension!
-If you are using the same machine, your old key pair from `<dev-acc>` will be owerwriten!
+Attention!
+If you are using the same machine, your old key pair from `<dev-acc>` will be overwritten!
 Save it in some other place if you need it.
 Keys are stored in `~/.near-credentials/testnet/` folder.

 To generate the new key:
 ```bash